kristoftunner/medicimage/README.md

 2) Left click on the document -> 3)
 3) Adding text -> Left clock on the document -> ObjectSelectionInitialState

+**Add letters incrementally**
+1) Initial -- just hovering on the document
+2) Left click on the document -> 3)
+3) Adding letters in textbox incrementally -> Left click on the document -> 3), enter or right click -> ObjectSelectionInitialState

 **Select object**
 1) ObjectSelectionInitialState.
 Mouse pressed -> 2)
 2) ObjectSelectionState.
 Mouse down: updating the selection area.
 Mouse released: if objects selected -> 3) else -> 1)